PragadeeshM1608/git-error-solutions/error-list/errors-list.md

 ## 20. error: remote upstream already exists
 **Cause**: Second `git remote add upstream` attempt.
 **Fix**: `git remote remove upstream` then add again.

+## 21. fatal: invalid refspec 'HEAD'
+**definition**:This usually happens when you are not on a normal branch or when HEAD is detached or in a broken state after rebase/merge attempts.
+A refspec must look like one of these:
+- local-branch
+- local-branch:remote-branch
+- HEAD:remote-branch

+**Cause**: Invalid refspec passed to `git reset`.
+**Fix**: `git reset --hard HEAD@{1}` or `git reset --hard HEAD~1`.or `git checkout <branch>` then `git reset --hard`.

+## 22. non-fast-forward
+**definition**:This usually happens when you are not on a normal branch or when HEAD is detached or in a broken state after rebase/merge attempts.
+A refspec must look like one of these:HEAD -> main (non-fast-forward) → you pushed from HEAD ,main -> main (non-fast-forward) → you pushed from branch
+- local-branch
+- local-branch:remote-branch
+- HEAD:remote-branch

+**Cause**: Local branch is behind remote.
+**Fix**: `git pull --rebase` then `git push`(pull first, then push).